Curl & Hair Type: How To Identify Yours + The Best Hair Care Products

 Well, as beauty standards have evolved to embrace a much larger spectrum of traits, our collective understanding on hair texture has too.
 And with this, an explosion of products geared for any and all.
 Read on below to find about the various types of hair, hair care products, and your curl pattern.

 "Each curl pattern is unique—you have to know your curl," says hairstylist Levi Monarch.
 "Understanding your hair is so important.
 Then from there you can figure out how to go about enhancing your curl."

 There is no set, universally established definition of curl types, but the most widely accepted is this handy curl chart (made famous by Oprah's hairstylist Andre Walker, so we have another thing to thank Oprah for).
 It categorizes curls from 2a to 4c.
 (Pattern 1, you'll see, is straight, so for the purposes of this article, we'll be skipping that.)
-Type 2 is wavy, while Type 4 is kinky; from there, these are broken down into three more types.
+Type 2 is wavy, while Type 4 is kinky; from there, these are broken down into three more subcategories.
 Being able to differentiate among these helps us talk about hair, understand the nuances, and ultimately be better able to style our own.
 Knowledge is power!

 But this isn't an exact science: Most people have a few patterns to deal with, or a patch or two that doesn't seem to fit in with the rest.
 So you might have to do different techniques for different areas, to make it all uniform.
 And there are other factors at play: Hair porosity, density, and strand thickness.
 And, sure, these variables tend to be closely associated with certain curl types but not always.

-So read on for more info on the various curl patterns, what it means, and how best to style them with natural and clean products.
+So read on for more info on the various curl patterns, what it means, and how best to style them with natural and clean hair care products.
 And since there's so much nuance with curls, you might consider mixing and layering products until you find the perfect cocktail for you.

 Opt for products that are lighter like milks or serums, as heavy oils and creams will weigh down the strands and pattern, says Monarch.
 Also: "Don't apply products at the root."
-This type also usually lacks volume, so if you want to amp up your curls, try styling with a mousse with a bit of hold and follow up with texture spray.
+This type also usually lacks volume, so if you want to amp up your texture, try styling with a mousse with a bit of hold and follow up with texture spray.

 - Type 2a: This is closer to straight than curly—think loose curves.
 This pattern is easy to straighten with a blowout or hot tool.